Giladt2789/pods_limit_checker_tool/README.md

 2. Detects cluster type (Minikube, kind, Docker Desktop, or remote)
 3. Builds the Docker image
 4. Loads the image into your cluster (if needed)
-5. Deploys all Kubernetes manifests
+5. Deploys core Kubernetes manifests
+6. Optionally deploys test workloads (with `--with-test-workloads`)
-6. Verifies the deployment
+7. Verifies the deployment
-7. Shows useful commands for monitoring
+8. Shows useful commands for monitoring

 **Supported cluster types:**